 Is my employing company a specified limited company?

-In order to figure out whether the relevant person (e.g. the applicant or sponsor) is employed by a specified limited company or not, follow these steps:
+To figure out whether the relevant person (e.g. the applicant or sponsor) is employed by a specified limited company or not, you can follow these steps:

-STEP 1 – Is the person a director or employee?
+STEP 1 – Is the person a director or an employee?

-I’d strongly suggest reading our spouse visa UK financial requirements in 2020 article which discusses the different sources of income that can be used to meet the financial requirement in detail.
+I’d strongly suggest reading our UK spouse visa financial requirements in 2024 article, which discusses the different sources of income that can be used to meet the financial requirement in detail.

 STEP 2 – Is the person self-employed?